Who is at Fault in a Left Turn Accident in Arkansas?

 In most cases, the driver making the left-hand turn is liable for the accident and for the damages they caused.
 That’s because Arkansas law requires drivers making a left-hand turn to yield to all oncoming traffic.
 However, there are some exceptions.

 If you or someone you love was injured in a left-hand turn accident, it is important to know that you are not alone.
-It would help if you had a law firm on your side that could fight aggressively for you and your future.
 At Rainwater, Holt & Sexton, our Arkansas car accident lawyers have the experience and resources needed to win these cases and bring home maximum compensation for our clients.

 Why Are Left-Hand Turns Dangerous?